rolandbarrera/Curriculum-as-Code/README.md

 **Flexible Review Gates**

-Add content review checkpoints at any stage—from initial concept to final delivery.
+Add content review checkpoints at any stage, from initial concept to final delivery.
 Subject matter experts, instructional designers, accessibility specialists, or learners themselves can provide feedback when it matters most.

 **Collaborative Workflows**